 The prudent don’t run in terror, nor do they become squirrels in the street, bug-eyed and paralyzed until leaping away at the last second.
 You may have hit the brakes, but hurricanes do not.

-The biggest problem to prepare for is not so much the storm as what you’re going to do when power is interrupted.
+The bigger problem to prepare for is what you’re going to do when power is interrupted.

 Municipalities like people to over-prepare.
 No one wants a repeat of Katrina in New Orleans.